 The velvety texture and subtle spicing of this recipe for Saag Paneer ensures the peppery mustard leaves and juicy paneer are the true stars of the show.

 What’s the difference between Saag Paneer and Palak Paneer?

 You may or may not know that Saag Paneer and Palak Paneer are two completely different dishes.
 The names are often used interchangeably which can be misleading.

 Indian restaurants and big supermarkets are usually the worst offenders when it comes to making this mistake.
 Let me explain the difference here.

-A dish is made from only spinach leaves and paneer is called Palak Paneer.
+Ultimately, saag refers to a combination of mixed greens which can include, but are not always limited to spinach.
+The dish is made from only spinach leaves and paneer is called Palak Paneer.